ACT website

 What is the Purple Line?

 The line will serve the town centers of Bethesda, Silver Spring, Langley Park, College Park and New Carrollton, with two stops on the University of Maryland campus.
 It will tie together four Metro lines and three MARC commuter train lines.
-For a detailed route map, click here.
+For detailed route maps, click here.

 By linking major suburban centers and existing rail and bus lines, the Bethesda-to-New Carrollton light rail line will cut travel time for tens of thousands of area residents.
 For example, travel time from Langley Park to Bethesda will drop to about 22 minutes, far faster than is possible today by car or by bus.
 Trains will go between Silver Spring and Bethesda in 8½ minutes.
 Daily ridership on the Purple Line is projected to be 69,000 in 2030 and 74,500 in 2040.

-This site offers 14 pages of information about the Purple Line.
+This site offers 15 pages of information about the Purple Line.
 There are many benefits of the project.
 You can learn how the Purple Line will pass through East Silver Spring and how it will connect to the Red Line in Bethesda.
 You can learn the history of the project and read about alternatives put forward in the past by opponents of light rail.
-There is more detail about the Columbia Country Club and how it and its allies and front groups have spent money to stop the Purple Line.
-We also have a collection of pictures of light rail around the world.
-(If you'd like to share a photo you've taken of light rail in another city to our slide show, we'd love to add it.
-Just send an e-mail with the jpg attached.)
+There is more detail about the Columbia Country Club and how it and other not-in-my-backyard opponents have spent money over the years to stop the Purple Line.
+We also have a collection of pictures of light rail around the world

 Light Rail Around the World